-Eric Ash was born and raised in upstate New York; he has taught at Wayne State since the fall of 2002 and is the current Director of Graduate Studies.
+Eric Ash was born and raised in upstate New York; he has taught at Wayne State since the fall of 2002.
 His teaching and research interests broadly include the history of Britain and Ireland, early modern Europe (16th and 17th centuries), the history of science & technology, and environmental history.
 He is interested in working with qualified graduate students in any of these fields.
-Dr. Ash is married, and has two children.

 History of Science and Technology